Ken7281/Virtual_Machines-Creation-And-Usage/README.md

 Technology Used: Remote Desktop, Wireshark.

+A virtual machine is a virtual computer.
+Virtual achines use software instead of a physical computer and are capable of running programs, surfing the internet, and downloading apps.

 In the Microsoft Azure home page select Resource Groups and select create resource group.
 ![Creating The Resource Group](https://github.com/Ken7281/Virtual_Machines-Creation-And-Usage/assets/142465932/ecefe4a5-39d3-44bb-a5a8-ecac8624450e)